hilaybz/BigDataTask1/README.md

 Exercise 3
 Q1.
 Is your change in the mapper or in the reducer?
+The change is in the recuder as it sums the words and only then knows which are the top 3

 Q2.
 Please submit your code in GitHub
 ______________________________
 Q3.
 Print the output of the MapReduce and add to the project.
+Uploaded screenshot.

 Note: you should not use external pipes, sort, or filters.
 All should be done inside the mapReduce Python code I want to see in the screenshot that includes the command you typed:
 $ > hadoop fs -ls /user/hduser/gutenberg-output